alieron/labyrinth/README.md

 npm i
 ```

-2. creating a symlink to your vault
+2. creating a symlink to your vault into `vault/`

 ```bash
 ln -s <path/to/your/vault> vault
 ```

-3. create a whitelist.config.json
+3. create a `whitelist.config.json`
 example:

 ```json